MaggiePuch/Project4_DataSalaries/README.md

 ## Results -
 * Data Preprocessing
-  * List things we updated : The target variable selected for the model is the salary.
+  * The target variable selected for the model is the salary.
 We attempted to do this using both the 'salary_in_usd' column and a created 'salary_binned' column.
 When we created the salary_binned column, the bins are as followes:
-    * Bin 1: 40000.0 - 132000.0
+    * Bin 1: 40000 - 132000
-    * Bin 2: 132000.0 - 224000.0
+    * Bin 2: 132000 - 224000
-    * Bin 3: 224000.0 - 316000.0
+    * Bin 3: 224000 - 316000
-    * Bin 4: 316000.0 - 408000.0
+    * Bin 4: 316000 - 408000
-    * Bin 5: 408000.0 - 500000.0
+    * Bin 5: 408000 - 500000
-  * List more things : The features chosen for the model include all columns from the dataset except for the IS_SUCCESSFUL column which include:  APPLICATION_TYPE, AFFILIATION, CLASSIFICATION, USE_CASE, ORGANIZATION, STATUS, INCOME_AMT, SPECIAL_CONSIDERATIONS, and ASK_AMT.
-These features provide valuable information that the model will utilize to make predictions
+  * The features chosen for the model include the following columns:  experience_level, job_title, employee_residence and company_size.
-  * List more things: Several variables were identified for removal from the input data as they are neither targets nor features.
-These variables include the EIN and NAME columns, which are identifiers with no predictive value.
-Additionally, preprocessing steps were applied to the APPLICATION_TYPE and CLASSIFICATION columns.
-For APPLICATION_TYPE, values with frequencies below 500 were grouped into an 'OTHER' category to reduce dimensionality and improve model performance.
-Similarly, for CLASSIFICATION, categories with frequencies under 1800 were aggregated into an 'other' category to enhance the model's predictive capabilities.
+  * Several variables were identified for removal from the input data as they are neither targets nor features.
+These variables include the 'salary_currency', 'company_location' and the extra 'salary' column as they were identified as having no predictive value.
+Preprocessing steps included dropping rows with 'work)year' > 2022, trimming the 'salary_in_usd' column to remove outliers, reallocating 'remote_ratio' workers that are 50 (hybred) to 100 (office), updating 'job_title' and 'employee_residence' so values with frequencies below 500 were grouped into an 'OTHER' category to reduce dimensionality and improve model performance
 * Compiling, Training, and Evaluating the Original Model
   * How many neurons, layers, and activation functions did you select for your neural network model, and why?
-   * UPDATE Number of Neurons: The first hidden layer (layer_1) contains 80 neurons, and the second hidden layer (layer_2) contains 30 neurons.
+   * Number of Neurons: The first hidden layer (layer_1) contains 128 neurons, and the second hidden layer (layer_2) contains 64 neurons.
-   * UPDATE Number of Layers: The model consists of two hidden layers and one output layer, resulting in a total of three layers.
+   * Number of Layers: The model consists of two hidden layers and one output layer, resulting in a total of three layers.
-   * UPDATE Activation Functions: Both hidden layers utilize the ReLU (Rectified Linear Unit) activation function, while the output layer employs the sigmoid activation function.
+   * Activation Functions: Both hidden layers utilize the ReLU (Rectified Linear Unit) activation function, while the output layer employs the softmax activation function.
-* Were you able to achieve the target model performance?
+* Were you able to achieve the 75% or greater on your model?
-  * UPDATE THIS No, I was not able to achieve the target model performance of over 75% accuracy.
+  * No, we were not able to achieve an accuracy over 75%.
 Despite making several optimization attempts, the model's accuracy remained below the desired threshold.
-My best-performing model achieved an accuracy of approximately 72%, still short of the target.
-The optimization attempts yielded the following results: Optimization 1 - Loss: 0.574, Accuracy: 0.721.
-Optimization 2 - Loss: 0.572, Accuracy: 0.720.
-Optimization 3 - Loss: 0.582, Accuracy: 0.719.
-While the models showed improvement during optimization, they still did not reach the desired level of accuracy.
-Further analysis and experimentation may be required to identify additional strategies for enhancing model performance.
+Our first attempts achieved an accuracy of approximately 42%.
+The optimization attempts yielded the following results: Optimization 1 - Loss: , Accuracy: .
+Optimization 2 - Loss: , Accuracy: .
+Optimization 3 - Loss: , Accuracy: .
+While the models showed improvement over time, they still did not reach the desired level of accuracy.
 * What steps did you take in your attempts to increase model performance?
-  * UPDATE THIS In attempts to enhance model performance, I made several modifications.
-Initially, I refined the dataset by removing additional columns ('USE_CASE', 'STATUS', 'SPECIAL_CONSIDERATIONS') and adjusted the cutoff values for 'application_type' and 'classification'.
-In Optimization 1, I increased the units in the first and second hidden layers and updated the training epochs to 50.
-For Optimization 2, I introduced a third hidden layer and switched the optimizer to 'sgd'.
-In Optimization 3, I added a fourth layer with updated units and changed the activation functions of the third and fourth layers to 'ELU'.
-Additionally, I reverted the optimizer to 'adam' and extended the training epochs to 100.
+  * UPDATE THIS In attempts to enhance model performance, we made several modifications.
+Initially, WHAT DID WE TRY?
+Attempted to NORMALIZE but didnt work ended up with 100% accuracy, over fit the model.
+Ran the FOREST(?) and got some results.
+Finally called it after attempted to use the unaltered 'salary' and received a 0.0000e00 accuracy.

 ## Summary
-UPDATE THIS The deep learning model showed moderate performance in classifying the dataset, achieving an accuracy of approximately 72%.
-While this accuracy indicates some success, it falls short of the desired 75%.
-Despite multiple optimization attempts, including adjustments to model architecture, dataset preprocessing, and training parameters, the desired accuracy level was not attained.
-To address this problem more effectively, I recommend exploring a boosting algorithm, such as XGBoost or LightGBM.
-Boosting algorithms are known to help the performance in handling tabular data classification tasks.
-They capture complex relationships in the data, handling categorical variables effectively, and mitigating overfitting through ensemble techniques.
-By leveraging the strengths of a boosting algorithms, we can potentially achieve higher classification accuracy and enhance predictive performance in this scenario.
+In conclusion, while our model provides a foundation for predicting salaries in the data industry, we recognize the need for additional data to enhance its accuracy and robustness.
+Despite the dataset's size, we believe that the model's accuracy could be significantly improved with more granular and comprehensive data, particularly from specific states or regions.
+We found that the lack of data diversity may have led to bias and limited the model's ability to generalize well to unseen data.
+Future efforts will focus on acquiring more data, especially from specific states or regions, to better capture the variability in salaries within the data industry.
+We remain optimistic that with a more extensive and diverse dataset, our model can achieve higher accuracy and better serve its intended purpose of assisting individuals in understanding and negotiating salaries in the data field.

 ### Reference
 The Global AI, ML, Data Science Salary Index for 2024.
 (2024, March).
 Retrieved from [https://ai-jobs.net/salaries/download/]